oist/sequence-space-dimension/README.md

-This repository contains the data and code used in the paper "Descent from a common ancestor restricts exploration of protein sequence space"
+This repository contains the data and code used in the paper "Descent from a common ancestor restricts exploration of protein sequence space".

 Repository structure: